Alginate dressing

 An alginate dressing is a natural wound dressing derived from carbohydrate sources released by clinical bacterial species, in the same manner as biofilm formation.
 These types of dressings are best used on wounds that have a large amount of exudate.
 They may be used on full-thickness burns, surgical wounds, split-thickness graft donor sites, Mohs surgery defects, refractory decubiti, and chronic ulcers.
 They can also be applied onto dry wounds after normal saline is first applied to the site of application.

 Alginate dressings are produced from the calcium and sodium salts of alginic acid, a polysaccharide comprising mannuronic and guluronic acid units.
-Alginate is initially extracted from the cell wall of Brown seaweeds.
+Alginate is initially extracted from the cell wall of brown seaweeds.

 Alginate dressings can be in the form of freeze-dried, porous (foam) sheets or flexible fibres.

 Flexible fibres are used to treat cavity wounds.
 The alginate will form a gel in contact with the exudates of the wound and give it a strong absorbent power.

 There is no evidence of superior effectiveness in those with diabetic foot ulcers.

 Properties of alginate dressings

 The gelling properties of alginates are attributed to the presence of calcium ions that help form a slow degradeable cross-linked polymer gel.

 Once in contact with an exuding wound, an ion-exchange reaction takes place between the calcium ions in the dressing and sodium ions in serum or wound fluid.
 When a significant proportion of the calcium ions on the fibre have been replaced by sodium, the fibre swells and partially dissolves forming a gel-like mass.

 The gel formed is highly hydrophilic, which limits wound secretions and minimizes bacterial contamination.

+The hydrophilic gel is formed from the initial contact between the sodium ions in wound exudate and calcium ions in alginate.
+As the gel forms it conforms to the shape of the wound.
+This is why alginate dressings are good for irregular shaped and wounds that have deep cavities.

-Alginates rich in mannuronate form soft gels while those rich in guluronic acid form firmer gels with a higher absorbency of the exsudates.
+Alginates rich in mannuronate form soft gels while those rich in guluronic acid form firmer gels with a higher absorbency of the exudates.